 Bitcoin is a type of currency that uses digital tokens that can be sent electronically from one person to another.
 Like dollars, Bitcoin can be used to complete everyday transactions, as long as the person or business accepts Bitcoin as a payment method.

 If you have Bitcoin and want to use it for everyday transactions and not only as a store of value, you might consider a Bitcoin debit or credit card.
-This way you could swipe your card and complete the transaction with the bitcoins you have in your wallet.
+This way you could swipe your card and complete the transaction with the bitcoin you have in your wallet.
 As Bitcoin value rises, traditional payment networks embrace the technology, and the list of Bitcoin credit and debit card options grows.